On The Entropy of Continuous Flows With Uniformly Expansive Points and The Globalness of Shadowable Points With Gaps: Points with Shadowing-type Properties

+In this section we investigate if the possibility to extend the definition of shadowable points for other shadowing-type properties.
+By a shadowing-type property we mean a dynamical property for which we can approximate by real orbits sequences of points with some kind of "orbit-like" behaviour.
+Shadowing property is clearly a shadowing-type property for which the orbit-like behaviour for the sequences is to be a pseudo-orbit.
+As we have seen in previous sections there is a well stablished definition for shadowable points, but is it possible to generalize this definiton for other kinds of shadowing-type properties? \textit{Specification Property}

-In \cite{indianos }, P. Das , A.G.
-Khan and T. Das defined specification points in the setting of homeomorphisms and show that the existence of such points gives rise to chaotic properties, in particular they obtain positiveness of the entropy.
+We begin our this discussion with specification property, motivated by the work of P. Das , A.G.
+Khan and T. Das in \cite{indianos }.
+They have defined specification points in the setting of continuous maps and have shown that the existence of such points gives rise to chaotic properties, in particular they obtained positiveness of the entropy.

 However, it seems that the definition given by \cite{indianos } is too strong.
 Since it implies the specification property in a global way as we will see below.
 First, we give the definition of the specification property.